A Deamortization Approach for Dynamic Spanner and Dynamic Maximal Matching: Dynamic Maximal Matching with Worst-Case Expected Update Time

 \item For every vertex $u$, the algorithm stores a dynamic hash table of the edges in $\OO_u$.
-The algorithm also maintains the following list of edges for $u$: for each $i\ge\LL(u)$, let ${\cal E}_u^i$ be the set of all those edges incident on $u$ from vertices at level $i$ that are not owned by $u$.
+The algorithm also maintains the following list of edges for $u$: for each $i\ge\LL(u)$, let $\mathcal{E}_u^i$ be the set of all those edges incident on $u$ from vertices at level $i$ that are not owned by $u$.
 The set $\EE_u^i$ will be maintained in a dynamic hash table.
 However, the onus of maintaining $\EE_u^i$ will not be on~$u$, because these edges are by definition not owned by $u$.
 For example, if a neighbor~$v$ of~$u$ moves from level $i > \LL(u)$ to level $j > i$, then $v$ will remove $(u,v)$ from~$\EE_u^i$ and insert it to~$\EE_u^j$. \end{itemize}

-\paragraph{Invariants and Subroutines.} Define $\below{j}(v)$ to contain all neighbors of $v$ strictly below level $j$ and $\equal{j}(v)$ to contain all neighbors of $v$ at level exactly $j$.
-The key invariant of the hierarchy is that a vertex moves up to a higher level whenever it can guarantee that by doing so it will have sufficiently many neighbors below it.
-For $j > \LL(v)$, define $\phi_v(j) = |\below{j}(v)|$, and $\phi_v(j) = 0$ otherwise.
-We can equivalently define $\phi_v(j)$ in terms of the $\OO_v$ and $\EE_v^i$ structures: For a vertex~$v$ with $\LL(v)=i$,
+\paragraph{Invariants and Subroutines.} Define $\below{j}(v)$ to contain all neighbors of $v$ strictly below level~$j$ and $\equal{j}(v)$ to contain all neighbors of $v$ at level exactly $j$.
+The key invariant of the hierarchy is that a vertex moves up to a higher level in the hierarchy (via what we call a \Rise operation) it will have sufficiently many neighbors below it.
+For $j > \LL(v)$, define $\phi_v(j) = |\below{j}(v)|$, and $\phi_v(j) = 0$ otherwise \footnote{Baswana et al.~gave an equivalent definition in terms of the $\OO_v$ and $\EE_v^i$ structures.}.
 We now describe some guarantees of the Baswana \etal\ algorithm.
-Note that the hierarchy only imposes an upper bound on $\below{j}(v)$ (Invariant~3); a lower bound on $\below{j}(v)$ only comes into play when $v$ picks a new matching edge (Matching Property).
+Note that the hierarchy only maintains an upper bound on $\below{j}(v)$ (Invariant~3), {\em not} a lower bound; a lower bound on $\below{j}(v)$ only comes into play when $v$ picks a new matching edge (Matching Property).
+More specifically, right before a mate is randomly selected for a node $v$ on level $j$ the algorithm makes sure that $|\below{j}(v)| \ge 4^j$

 \begin{itemize} \item \textbf{Invariant~1:} Each edge is owned by exactly one endpoint, and if the endpoints of the edge are at different levels, the edge is owned by the endpoint at higher level.
 (If the two endpoints are at the same level, then the tie is broken appropriately by the algorithm.)